Mondotosz/CAA/rapport.typ

 implications vary depending on how exceptions are handled by the caller as well as which code paths lead to this function being executed.

-The caller shouldn't except `sign_message` to fail when given valid parameters.
+The caller shouldn't expect `sign_message` to fail when given valid parameters.
 Depending on how they handle exceptions, the program could end up revealing informations which could be exploited or end up in an unrecoverable state.